-Park amenities include a 52 unit campground with 42 electrical hook-ups, two of which are ADA accessible, 9 non-electric sites, and one camper cabin.
-The camper cabin has already been very popular with full reservations every weekend in the past summer.
-In 2014, 2615 camping nights were registered in the campground.
-Based on an estimate of 3.5 campers per site, over 9,000 customers experienced a night of camping at Chester Woods.
+Park amenities include a 52-unit campground with 41 electrical hook-ups, two of which are ADA accessible, nine non-electric sites, two remote canoe-in sites, and two camper cabins.
+The camper cabins are very popular, with full reservations every weekend in the past summer.
 A modern shower/restroom facility is centralized in the campground.

 - " 52 unit campground loops through an attractive wooded area

-- " 42 sites with electrical hook-ups
+- " 41 sites with electrical hook-ups

 - " 9 sites with no electrical hook-up

+- " 2 remote canoe-in sites

 - " Two sites are handicapped accessible

-- " Camper cabin
+- " 2 camper cabins

 - " Restrooms with showers

 - " Water spigots located throughout the campground

 - " Dump Station/Trash Deposit Area

 - " Two sets of playground equipment near campsites, along with several informal play fields.
 The larger playground equipment is handicapped accessible.

-Boat Launch and Rental Equipment
+Boat Launch

 A paved boat launch is located near the park entrance.
 A small parking lot serves the boat launch for fishing boats and non-motorized craft.
-Kayaks, canoes, and paddle boats are available for rent at this site as well.
 The Friends of Chester Woods hosts a seasonally available rack for privately owned kayaks and canoes.
+Wash off stations for aquatic invasive species control were installed for boaters to rinse off when leaving the lake.

-Swimming Beach and Picnic Area
+Swimming Beach, Watercraft Rentals, and Picnic Areas

 South of the main entrance and the campground, is a loop road that provides access to several parking lots, picnic shelters, and the beach.
-The sandy beach has an ADA accessible platform and almost 300 feet of sandy lake front for swimming access to the reservoir.
+The sandy beach has almost 300 feet of sandy lake front for swimming access to the reservoir.
 A beach house provides restrooms and changing areas.
-New in 2016, paddle boards are available for rent at this site.
+In 2020 the watercraft rental area was moved from the boat launch area to a more suitable area next to the swimming beach.
+Kayaks, canoes, paddle boats and paddle boards are available to rent from the concessions area of the beach house.
 A sand volleyball court is near the beach house, across the road from the beach.